simmi30/lnd1/aezeed/README.md

 The version field is for wallets to be able to know how to re-derive the keys of the wallet.

-The 2 byte timestamp is expressed in Bitcoin Days Genesis, meaning that the number of days since the timestamp in Bitcoin’s genesis block.
+The 2 byte timestamp is expressed in Brocoin Days Genesis, meaning that the number of days since the timestamp in Brocoin’s genesis block.
 This allow us to save space, and also avoid using a wasteful level of granularity.
 This can currently express time up until 2188.